EthanMWalker/privilege/exploring_privilege.md

 Yet we know that the students applying to Harvard are not just random students.
 Those that apply to Harvard are among the best students that have graduated from high school.
 So because of our assumption our perspective is limited; we are ignoring the fact that these students have already proven themselves against another larger group.
-But how can we know the distribution of work ethic and privilege of the students that have applied?
+But how can we know the work ethic and privilege of the students that have applied, given this wider view?

 One way to approximate the distribution is to modify the simulation.
 Let consider all the students that graduated in 2019.